California Pacific Medical Center

 Guidelines for Children at High Risk for Infection

-Because of your child's illness and the treatment required, she/he is much more susceptible to infectious diseases than an otherwise healthy individual.
-One's resistance is lowered and the ability to recover from infection is impaired.
+Because of your child's illness and the oncology treatment required, he or she is much more susceptible to infectious diseases.
+Oncology treatment reduces resistance and the ability to recover from infection is impaired.
 Some of the infections acquired are unusual and different from those seen with most childhood illnesses.

-It is important to recognize and treat infections early, thus increasing the chances for complete recovery.
-More desirable is to prevent entirely the infectious illnesses.
+It's important to recognize and treat infections early, thus increasing the chances for complete recovery.
+More desirable is to prevent infectious illnesses entirely.

 The following guidelines are provided to help you in caring for your child through the critical periods when resistance to infections is lowered.